manbomb/Simple-MNIST-Digits-Recognition/README.md

 - [x] Load a vizualization for the results and tests, to make the experience most immersive.

+## How to use

+Open the console and type "test ()" and execute, a random number will be shown on a canvas and the result will appear in the console.

 ## Thanks

 Mnist digits in javascript - https://github.com/cazala/mnist